crabmusket/crabmusket.net/blog/content/drafts/2018-08-26-it-turns-everything-it-touches-into-a-machine.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/CPNaaogT8fs" frameborder="0" allow="encrypted-media" allowfullscreen></iframe>
 </figure>

-["Moloch!"](https://en.wikipedia.org/wiki/Moloch) cries Freder as he witnesses the devastation of the industrial accident.
+["Moloch!"](https://en.wikipedia.org/wiki/Moloch) cries Freder, the film's young protagonist, as he witnesses the devastating industrial accident.
-The film's young protagonist, fainting, imagines the engine transformed into a huge demonic face.
+Fainting, he imagines the engine transformed into a huge demonic face.
 Platoons of workers march into its maw and are dashed on pounding wheels and pistons within.
-It is an allegory of humanity sacrificed to technology, a parable about the horror of mechanisation.
+It is an allegory for the sacrifice of humanity to technology, a parable about the horror of mechanisation.

-We miss the _subtler_ horror depicted in that famous scene.
+But we miss the _subtler_ horror depicted in that famous scene.

 In the moments before the accident, Freder observes the enormous machine in flawless operation, powering the city he lives in.
 Ranks of underclass machine operators move in a precisely choreographed dance, pulling levers and turning wheels with a rhythmic tempo.